-Below are some of the most common questions parents have about our preschool.
-We hope to answer all your pressing questions and give you a better understanding of the Preschool Program.
+Below are some of the most common questions parents have about our Preschool Program and Georgia Pre-K classroom.
+We hope to answer all your pressing questions and give you a better understanding of our program.

 Does the school provide meals or snacks?

-- Families are responsible for providing all food for lunch and snacks.
+- Yes.
+For a monthly fee of $120, we provide made-from-scratch, farm-to-table vegetarian lunches, as well as morning and afternoon snacks.
+Families who do not participate in our nutrition program are responsible for providing all food for lunch and snacks.
 Lunch and snacks should be sent with your child daily.
 Classrooms do not have refrigerators or microwaves.

 Does my child have to be toilet trained to attend?